FS-Frost/asu-regex-js/README.md

 # asu-regex-js

-Library to work with Alpha Station Subtitles (ASS).
+Library to work with SubStation Alpha Subtitles (SSA/ASS).

 ## How to use